StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 If you need to manually create the cluster-wide resources, ask your Kubernetes/OpenShift administrator to create the 3 resources below in the clsuter.

 {% hint style="info" %}
 Verify that you specify the correct service account and namespace for the bound `ServiceAccount` for both of the `ClusterRoleBinding` resources.
-The example assumes the `stackstate` namespace is used, if some other namespace is used changed the namespace in the examples.
-Also the service accounts referenced need to be changed to `<namespace>-stackstate-k8s-api`.
+The example assumes the `suse-observability` namespace is used and that `suse-observability` is used as the release, if some other namespace is used changed the namespace in the examples.
+Also the service accounts referenced need to be changed to `<release>-suse-observability-api`.
 {% endhint %}

 {% tabs %}